Women’s Devotional: Encouragement for Different People?Author: Katie Rogers

 Don’t you love what Katie had to share with us today?
 Thank you Katie!

-Truly rewarding when we can understand another person’s love language and encourage them in this way!
+It is truly rewarding when we can understand another person’s love language and encourage them in this way!